You may have packed your bags in anticipation for a sunny trip to Boston, but things don’t always go to plan.

 A final suggestion would be The Baldwin Bar; The Baldwin Bar is an energising experimentation bar that is run by famous mixologist Ran Duan (one drink is even said to contain vinegar), the bar is situated within a restaurant and its intimate setting has been coined ‘a bar within a bar’, which leaves much to the imagination.

-7. Read A Book (Or Two) At The Boston Public Library
+7. The Boston Public Library

 Address: 700 Boylston Street, Boston, MA 02116, United States